Joseph Rummel: Archbishop of New Orleans

-The desegregation of the archdiocese
+Desegregation

 Rummel spent most of his tenure in New Orleans expanding the parochial school system.
 However, he is perhaps best remembered for his controversial decision to desegregate the archdiocese, including the Catholic schools.
-All of the Southern states, including Louisiana and the city of New Orleans, had been racially segregated by law since Reconstruction ended in the 1870s.
-Like the rest of the city, parishes and schools within the Archdiocese were also segregated.
+All of the Southern states, including Louisiana and the city of New Orleans, had been racially segregated by law since the Reconstruction Era ended in the 1870s.
+Like the rest of the city, parishes and schools within the archdiocese were also segregated.
 The community had accepted segregation as a normal part of life.

 The city of New Orleans has always had a large population of black Catholics.
-Previous archbishops, such as Archbishop Francis Janssens and Archbishop James Blenk, established dedicated schools for black children in an attempt to improve the educational opportunities for black parishioners.
+Previous archbishops, such as Francis Janssens and James Blenk, established dedicated schools for black children in an attempt to improve the educational opportunities for black parishioners.
 But the segregated parochial school system suffered from the same problems with underfunding and low standards as the segregated public school system.
-No archbishop attempted to desegregate the Archdiocese until the Civil Rights Movement began after the end of the Second World War.
+No archbishop attempted to desegregate the archdiocese until the American Civil Rights Movement began after the end of the Second World War.

-Once the movement did begin, Rummel embraced the cause of racial equality.
+Once the movement began, Rummel embraced the cause of racial equality.
 He admitted two black students to the Notre Dame Seminary in 1948.
 He ordered the removal of "white" and "colored" signs from churches in 1951.
 That year he opened Saint Augustine High School, run by the Josephites as the first high school dedicated to the higher education of young black men in the history of the archdiocese.

-In 1953, Rummel issued "Blessed Are the Peacemakers", the pastoral letter that officially ordered the end to segregation in the entire Archdiocese:
+In 1953, Rummel issued "Blessed Are the Peacemakers", the pastoral letter that officially ordered the end to racial segregation in the entire archdiocese: